 Reductions in COLAs of 1.1 percent per year would quickly push many Social Security recipients into poverty.
 For instance, a retired couple receiving benefits of \$13,400 would suffer a cumulative benefit loss of \$2,360 over the next 5 years.

 Since 1981, the Federal income tax has also been indexed with reference to CPI inflation.
-A downward adjustment of the CPI would reduce bracket levels and exemptions, thereby triggering a come thresholds, and families' eligibility would be reduced.
+A downward adjustment of the CPI would reduce bracket levels and exemptions, thereby triggering a substantial tax increase for American taxpayers.